harripd/H2MMpythonlib/docs/source/OOTutorial.rst

 This section details how to analyze data in an object oriented approach.
 This means calling methods instead of functions.
-The code is often clearner looking, but it can also be a little easier to make mistakes compared to the functional approach.
+The code is often cleaner looking, but it can also be easier to make mistakes compared to the functional approach.

 .. seealso::